Reimbursement consideration around care management for patients on the InPen™ system (October 2022)

 Yes, Medicare does cover and reimburse for Professional CGM (CPT code 95250) as well as the data analysis and interpretation (CPT code 95251).

 Many private/commercial payers have established policies for Personal and Professional CGM.
 These payers include United Healthcare, Aetna and Cigna.
 Some payers list the CPT codes in their policies.
 The coverage criteria may differ between Personal and Professional CGM.
-For specific details, reference the payer’s policy for Continuous Glucose Monitoring.
+For specific details, reference the payer’s policy for continuous glucose monitoring.
 Verify coding and payment with your applicable payers.

 It is important to understand why the claim was denied, as these denials can occur for several reasons.
 For example: confirm that the most appropriate and accurate diagnosis was billed.
 Check with the payer’s policy to verify that the amount of submissions for CGM services are within the payer’s specified limits.
 If the claim includes an E/M code for the same day, it may be appropriate to use modifier -25 on the E/M code to specify that the E/M code was a separate and identifiable service.
 Enter into a dialogue with your local payer to determine which options if any are available to address your claim question.

-InPen™ system coding & reimbursement
+InPen™ system coding and reimbursement

 Yes.
 CMS wrote in the CY2018 PFS final rule 20 that they were requiring beneficiary consent, in advance, for anything billed with 99091.
 On a practical basis, this is because it's subject to a beneficiary co-payment and is a non-face-to-face service by nature, so the patient is likely to not know where the bill for the co-payment is coming from unless they've been asked for consent in advance.
 CMS did not specify how to collect patient consent in the final rule; it just said to document the consent in the medical record.
 Consider following the same process for collecting and documenting consent for other remote, non-face-to-face services.